-In most cases, the same subtyping mechanism works with type qualifiers.
-String is a supertype of @Interned String, so a method toUpperCase that is declared to take a String parameter can also be called on a @Interned String argument.
+In some cases, you don't need qualifier polymorphism because subtyping already provides the needed functionality.
+String is a supertype of @Interned String, so a method toUpperCase that is declared to take a String parameter can also be called on an @Interned String argument.